Cassandra's Dream: Plot

-They make two zip guns, untraceable and easily destroyed.
-Lying in wait in Burns' home, their plan is foiled when Burns arrives with a woman.
+In the ensuing days before the murder, while trying to come up with a plan, Ian fears Angela is sleeping with other people.
+He promises to give her a life in Hollywood if they treat their relationship as a serious, exclusive thing.
+To kill Martin, Ian and Terry eventually decide to make zip guns, untraceable and easily destroyed.
+Lying in wait in Burns' home, their plan is foiled when he arrives with a woman.
 Their resolve shaken, they leave and agree to commit the murder the next day.

-The next day, they succeed in carrying out the murder and later destroy the guns.
+The next day, after Martin visits his mother, Terry and Ian follow him and succeed in carrying out the murder.
+They later destroy the guns.
 Ian is content to move on as if nothing happened, but Terry is consumed by guilt and begins abusing alcohol and other drugs.
-His behavior frightens his fiancée, who tells Ian about the situation and that Terry believes he has killed someone.
+His behavior frightens his fiancée, who tells Ian about the situation, saying that Terry believes he has killed someone.
 After Terry confides that he wants to turn himself in to the police, Ian goes to Howard for advice.
 They agree there is no alternative but to get rid of Terry.
 Ian plans to poison Terry during an outing on the boat.
-Ian can't bring himself to kill his own brother, and attacks him in a fit of rage.
+Unable to bring himself to kill his own brother, Ian attacks him in a fit of rage.
 In the chaos, Terry knocks Ian down the steps into the cabin, killing him.

 The boat is later discovered adrift by the police, who deduce that Terry killed Ian and then drowned himself.
-The last shot is of Cassandra's Dream, still in beautiful condition despite the tragedies it set in motion.
+Cassandra's Dream remains in beautiful condition despite everything that happened.

 Cast

 Soundtrack

 This is the first Woody Allen film since Everything You Always Wanted to Know About Sex* (*But Were Afraid to Ask) to have an original score commissioned for it.
 The score was composed by Philip Glass.

 It was also his first film released with a stereo soundtrack.
-Allen previously eschewed stereo although often employing Dolby Stereo and Dolby Digital technologies to convey a higher quality mono soundtrack.
+Allen previously eschewed stereo, although often employing Dolby Stereo and Dolby Digital technologies to convey a higher quality mono soundtrack.
 The film is stereo for its music only.